Enfamil Necrotizing Enterocolitis Causation: FDA Warning and Risk Assessment

 Frequently Asked Questions

-What does the FDA warning say about Enfamil and NEC?
+What does the FDA say about Enfamil and NEC?

 Does submitting information create an attorney-client relationship?